Intermesh/groupoffice-docs/system-settings/openid-connect.rst

 Password authentication
 ```````````````````````
-The SSO method above does not store a password in Group-Office.
+The SSO method above does not store a password in GroupOffice.
 That enhances the security.
 But because of this services
 like WebDAV, CalDAV and Microsoft ActiveSync can't work.
 If your authentication backend supports LDAP too you can also setup LDAP authentication so it can offer password authentication for these
 services.